 For our purposes, CodeBlocks should be updated to the latest nightly build.
-Features required to build the applications are unavailable in version 1.0RC2 which has been installed above.
+Features required to build

-- Download a newer wxwidgets dll and extract to the CodeBlocks Program Directory, for example C:\Program Files\CodeBlocks\ - Get link for Nightly Build from the CB Forum - Delete share\ dir, for example C:\Program Files\CodeBlocks\share\\.\ - Unzip downloaded file to Program Directory, for example C:\Program Files\CodeBlocks\, and overwrite where prompted. - Start Code:Blocks, it will detect and configure installed compilers.
+- Download a newer wxwidgets dll and extract to the CodeBlocks Program Directory, for example C:\Program Files\CodeBlocks\ - Get link for Nightly Build from the CB Forum - Delete share\ dir, for example C:\Program Files\CodeBlocks\share. - Unzip downloaded file to Program Directory, for example C:\Program Files\CodeBlocks\, and overwrite where prompted. - Start Code:Blocks, it will detect and configure installed compilers.
 Accept defaults.